mirror/dd-wrt/src/router/frr/doc/user/bfd.rst

    the connection with its neighbor and, when it goes back up, notify BGP to try to connect to it.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd strict [hold-time <seconds>]

+   Strict mode is similar to the default mode, but it will not allow BGP to establish a connection with the peer until the BFD session is up.
+This mode is useful when you want to avoid having BGP sessions up when the underlying link is down.
+And if the BFD session goes down, the BGP session will be closed immediately.
+The same is if BFD is administratively down.

+   When the BGP hold-time is turned off (zero/0), BGP will not send a notifications immediately when the BFD session goes down, but it will wait for the hold-time to expire before sending the notification.
+This is useful when you want to avoid BGP session flapping when the BFD session goes down, but you still want to have the BGP session down when the BFD session is down for a longer period of time.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd check-control-plane-failure